jordwalke/FaxJs/README.md

 FaxJs lets you define stylesheets in your favorite language - javascript.
 This is important because often programatic behavior at runtime needs to be consistent with css styles.
-If you can declare some javascript constants and generate code *and* style from them, this takes much of the pain out of interactive ui development.
+If you can declare some javascript constants/functions and generate code *and* style from them, it's much easier to keep your code and style in sync.
-But feel free to use traditional css if you're more comfortable with that.
+FaxJs will work completely fine with standard css/less files.

 For example:
 After the last line in the stretchy button example, we could have exported some